 It seems that the primary misgiving regarding the use of laptops in the classroom is that they serve as a gateway to sites such as Facebook and YouTube, which some believe students are more likely to access instead of using their laptops as learning tools.
 However, if a student brings their laptop to class and is ultimately distracted by it, that does not speak to the ineffectiveness of the laptop as a resource that lends itself to academic success.
 Rather, if anything should be taken to task in such a scenario, it should be the student who demonstrates so little investment in their education.
 To blame the laptop in the case of a distracted student is to absolve the student of any responsibility they have in their personal academic pursuits, disregarding their misuse of a valuable tool.

 When used correctly, laptops are undeniably effective resources for students to utilize in their studies.
+When picking the right computer for your students you should look at websites like, TrustRadius.
+This will allow you yo get various comprehensive reviews to ensure this is the right laptop for them and their studies.
 Their usage in the classroom should not be denied because of some pretense that they serve as possible distractions.
 Rather, with the knowledge that laptops can serve to aid students’ understanding of material, students and professors should make conscious efforts to include laptops in their classrooms to better the learning experience as a whole.